 But Ireland, unlike any other place in the world, has the habit of pulling visitors in, making them a home, to assimilate and persuade and include.

-Of course there are things that don’t make sense to the outsider
+Of course there are things that don’t make sense to outsiders studying abroad in Ireland.

 The fact that no one owns a raincoat, teen discos for kids under eighteen have designated smoking areas, all scheduled times start fifteen minutes later than planned, classes meet at two separate times during the week, curry and corn are acceptable pizza toppings, language is unfiltered and out for a reaction.
 Yanks, they say, are too soft, and they don’t know how to handle the craic – as we would greet our friends by saying, “Hey, what’s up?” or “How are you?” they may use a more colorful expression, one that specifically sticks to memory being, “What up ya shower of c@%&$?” as laughter ensues because they were unafraid to joke about matters the rest of the world held serious, and giving a simple response never an option.